 This is my first Instructable.
-Using Eagle, the board I designed is an AVR Programmer.
+The board I designed is an AVR Programmer.
 The board combines the functions of 4 separate prototype boards I’ve built in the last few years:

 - A High Voltage AVR programmer, primarily used on ATtiny devices to set fuses when the reset line is used for I/O.

 - Arduino as ISP, 5V and 3v3 (counts as two of the functions)

 - NOR Flash EEPROM programmer (quickly copies from an SD card to NOR Flash)

 The board uses common AMS1117 LDO voltage regulators to get 5V and 3v3.
 The high voltage function requires 12V.
 For this I used a MT3608 DC-DC step-up converter.
 The mcu runs at 16MHz, 5V.
 Level shifting for anything requiring 3v3 is accomplished using a LVC125A.
 The LVC125A is what you find on a lot of the SD card modules.
 The mcu is an ATmega328pb.
 The ATMega328pb is nearly the same as the more common ATMega328p except that it has 4 more I/O pins in the same size package.

 This board is version 1.4.
 In this latest version I added a usb serial interface, resettable poly fuses and LED function indicators below the function selection buttons.
 On the 1.3 version I fried the 5V regulator by attaching the ISP cable backwards.
 The fuses should prevent that from happening.

 The board has the option of adding an AT24Cxxx I2C serial EEPROM and there's a 5 pin I2C JST-XH-05 connector (GND/5V/SCL/SDA/INT1) for adding a display and/or other I2C devices.